NeoTrix2000/Simple-MSIL-Compiler/README.md

 There may be a variety of bugs.

-This version builds independently from the main Orange C branch, except that you may want to use the Orange C includes directory when compiling files with a compiler you build.
-If you want to build it, build files for the VS2015 community edition are in the 'occil' subdirectory (open the .sln file).
+The sources for this version build independently from the main Orange C branch, except that you may want to use the Orange C includes directory when compiling files with a compiler you build.
+All sources in this package have a VS2015 community edition solution.

 Run the compiler 'occil' on a simple C program (test.c is included as an example).

-It will generate a PE EXECUTABLE file.
-It will try to find c runtime library exports from mscvrt.dll.
+occil automatically loads symbols from mscorlib
 ------------------------------------
 Additions to the language to support .net